Superpower

-Terminology and origin
+Origin

+Some researchers consider Achaemenid Empire, Roman Empire or Chinese Yellow Emperor as early and ancient pioneers for this concept.

-No agreed definition of what is a superpower exists and may differ between sources.
-However, a fundamental characteristic that is consistent with all definitions of a superpower is a nation or state that has mastered the seven dimensions of state power, namely geography, population, economy, resources, military, diplomacy and national identity.
+No agreed definition of what a superpower is exists and may differ between sources.
+However, a fundamental characteristic that is consistent with all definitions of a superpower is a nation or state that has mastered the seven dimensions of state power, namely geography, population, economy, resources, military, diplomacy, and national identity.

 The term was first used to describe nations with greater than great power status as early as 1944, but only gained its specific meaning with regard to the United States and the Soviet Union after World War II.
 This was because the United States and the Soviet Union had proved themselves to be capable of casting great influence in global politics and military dominance.
 The term in its current political meaning was coined by Dutch-American geostrategist Nicholas Spykman in a series of lectures in 1943 about the potential shape of a new post-war world order.
 This formed the foundation for the book The Geography of the Peace, which referred primarily to the unmatched maritime global supremacy of the British Empire and the United States as essential for peace and prosperity in the world.

-A year later in 1944, William T. R. Fox, an American foreign policy professor, elaborated on the concept in the book The Superpowers: The United States, Britain and the Soviet Union — Their Responsibility for Peace which spoke of the global reach of a super-empowered nation.
+A year later, William T. R. Fox, an American foreign policy professor, elaborated on the concept in the book The Superpowers: The United States, Britain and the Soviet Union – Their Responsibility for Peace which spoke of the global reach of a super-empowered nation.
 Fox used the word superpower to identify a new category of power able to occupy the highest status in a world in which—as the war then raging demonstrated—states could challenge and fight each other on a global scale.
-According to him, at that moment there were three states that were superpowers, namely the United States, the Soviet Union and the United Kingdom.
-The British Empire was the most extensive empire in world history and considered the foremost great power, holding sway over 25% of the world's population and controlling about 25% of the Earth's total land area, while the United States and the Soviet Union grew in power before and during World War II.
-The UK would face serious political, financial and colonial issues after World War II that left it unable to match Soviet or American power.
+According to him, at that moment, there were three states that were superpowers, namely the United States, the Soviet Union, and the United Kingdom.
+The British Empire was the most extensive empire in world history and considered the foremost power, holding sway over 25% of the world's population and controlling about 25% of the Earth's total land area, while the United States and the Soviet Union grew in power before and during World War II.
+The UK would face serious political, financial, and colonial issues after World War II that left it unable to match Soviet or American power.
 Ultimately, Britain's empire would gradually dissolve over the course of the 20th century, sharply reducing its global power projection.